luna404/HeRAMS-UserManual/UserGuide_en.md

    <p align="center">
 	<img src="media/images/icon_info.png" height="20" align="top" alt='info'></img>
-	<i> Note: If you apply multiple search criteria, only results that contain all terms will be shown.</i>
+	<i> If you apply multiple search criteria, only results that contain all terms will be shown.</i>
 </p>

 <p align="center">
 	<img src="media/images/icon_info.png" height="20" align="top" alt='info'></img>
-	<i> Note: You can limit the number of fields displayed using the search filed on top of the page.</i>
+	<i> You can limit the number of fields displayed using the search filed on top of the page.</i>
 </p>

    3. Click the <img src="media/images/bt_apply_filter.png" height="20" align="top" alt='apply'></img> button to activate your filter.